Festival/Conference 2023 Pages

 KIM VISBARAS has been ringing handbells for over 25 years, currently with choirs in Auburn and Falmouth, Maine.
 He has both full choir and ensemble experience, and has been a frequent clinician at Maine and Area 1 Festivals, both on various handbell topics and his offerings of African drumming.
 He’s glad to be back again to enhance this year’s Festival Conference!

-ANDY WALLACE, of North Stonington, CT, is the Music and Worship Arts Director at the Dunn’s Corners Community Church, Presbyterian, in Westerly, RI where he has spent twenty five years directing the choral and handbell programs.
+ANDY WALLACE (he/him) of North Stonington, CT, is the Music and Worship Arts Director at the Dunn’s Corners Community Church, Presbyterian, in Westerly, RI where he has spent twenty six years directing the choral and handbell programs.
 Andy has been ringing handbells in choirs and ensembles since 1991, is active as a solo ringer and as a clinician throughout Area 1.
 He is a middle school history teacher in West Greenwich, RI, and has received several outstanding teaching awards including the prestigious Milken National Educator Award, the “Oscars” of education.

-GINA MARIE WILLIAMS is the Director of Music and Worship Technology at St. Luke Lutheran Church, Gales Ferry CT leading an extensive music program consisting of five handbell choirs (kindergarten through senior adults) and the vocal choir.
+GINA MARIE WILLIAMS (she/her) is the Director of Music and Worship Technology at St. Luke Lutheran Church, Gales Ferry CT leading an extensive music program consisting of five handbell choirs (kindergarten through senior adults) and the vocal choir.
 She is a proficient arranger of both handbells and instrumental music with two handbell pieces currently published through “From the Top Publishing”.